 From the top of your mat, step your right foot all the way back, keeping the heel up and the left knee aligned directly over the left ankle.
 Both sets of toes should be facing the front of your mat.
 Activate your right thigh as you lift up and out of the torso.
 As you find length in your spine, bring the hands to heart center and twist towards the left, pushing the hands into each other, while hugging the belly and back muscles into the spine.
 Breathe here for 3-5 breaths as you imagine anything that doesn’t serve you just melting away.
 On an inhale, untwist, frame the left foot, and step the right foot to meet the left at the front of your mat.
 Repeat on the other side.

 From the top of your mat, bring the sides of the feet together, sweep the arms back behind you and up to the sky as you sink into your heels and send your hips back (as if you were sitting in a chair).
-Your inner arms are aligned with your ears as you drop your tailbone down and hug the belly into the spine.
+Your inner arms are aligned with your ears as you drop your tailbone down; then hug the belly into the spine.
 On an inhale, sweep the arms up to the sky as you come to standing, and on the exhale, sweep your arms back as you come back to chair pose.
 Repeat three times.

 Wide Forward Fold with Twist